fractal6/fractal6.go/docs/markdown.md

 as standard Postal attachments and also as a footer link list.
 See `docs/file-storage.md` "Email notifications" for caps and gate semantics.

+**Reply direction (inbound).** When a user replies by email, any `cid:<token>` references reaching `POST /notifications` are resolved against the inbound attachment list (filename heuristic + document-order fallback) and rewritten to `/file/<fid>` before the comment is persisted; quoted-back `cid:<fid>@<DOMAIN>` references from the original notification short-circuit to the same form without re-uploading the file.
+Unresolved refs are dropped from the message.
+See `docs/file-storage.md` "Inbound email replies".

 ## Details/Summary Extension

 Custom goldmark extension (`web/email/goldmark_details.go`) — parses `<details>` / `<summary>` blocks where the body is regular markdown.
 The `open` attribute is supported.
 The sanitizer above is configured to let these elements through.